 Moldy Buildings As The Cause Or Trigger Of Migraines

-Mold as a cause of migraines is generally not recognized as a factor by most practitioners, so they don't ask their patients if they have been exposed to a moldy building.
+Although migraines can be caused by mold, mycotoxins and other associated toxins in water-damaged buildings are not generally recognized as a factor by most practitioners.
+Therefore, they don't ask their patients if they have been exposed to a moldy building.
 However, mold mycotoxins and other toxins from water-damaged buildings can trigger migraines.
 Headaches, including migraines are often associated with reactions to water-damaged buildings and these migraines can be part of a condition called “Chronic Inflammatory Response Syndrome (CIRS) due to a water-damaged building” or “Mold Related Illness”.
 However, mold related illness is not usually on the list of triggers to rule out when someone has a migraine.
 If an individual can’t find a causative factor for their migraines, I suggest they consider the possibility that toxins from a water-damaged building may be causing them.
 If the person has a history of exposure to water-damaged buildings at home, work or school, this definitely needs to be included as a possible factor.